Pandavaru: Reception

 R. G. Vijayasarathy of IANS wrote that "Pandavaru is an enjoyable film, but the fact that it is a remake with less of sensitivity and more of crudity may be a negative factor".
 A critic from Rediff.com wrote that "Pandavaru is a good one time watch as it essentially entertains without allowing the viewers to think.
 It is faithful to the original, and the artists have done well".
-A critic from Indiaglitz wrote that "The other two plus points in Pandavaru are music and cinematography.
-Hamsalekha gives three lovely tunes and the lyrics are quite impressive.
-Dasari Seenu handling the action scenes and lot of characters in the frame deserves appreciation".